stevepatel/HackOctoberFest/README.md

 Note your Pull Request will only get approved if you insert only one line to this README.

 Who **like** the SBCS mascot, Bytes?
-(List your name here).
+(List your name here). if anyone like then go and check it out.
 - Lise

 Who **DOES NOT like** the SBCS mascot, Bytes?
 (List your name if you want a new Bytes).